 Oakland, CA – On February 10, at 8:32 AM, the Oakland Police Department received information from citizens regarding a vehicle being driven in a dangerous and erratic manner followed by a report that a similar vehicle had intentionally struck another vehicle in the area of E. 23rd Street and Coolidge Avenue.
 OPD units were immediately dispatched to the area. more »

-The City of Oakland administrative offices will be closed on Tuesday, November 11, in observance of the Veterans Day holiday.
+The City of Oakland administrative offices will be closed on Friday, February 12, in observance of Lincoln’s Birthday and Monday, February 15, for the Presidents’ Day holiday.
 Police, fire and emergency services are not affected during the holidays or business closures. more »